charlieroses/pokemoncards/README.md

 Most, if not all images were gotten from
 [Bulbapedia, the community-driven Pokémon encyclopedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page "Bulbapedia Homepage").
 Any images recieved from other locations or created by me have been marked.
 I am not affiliated with the Pokemon Company in any way.
-The own the rights to all of the characters and images used.
+They own the rights to all of the characters and images used.